American Home Shield, by the Numbers: 14 Months of Claims

 The headline numbers

-- Owned by Frontdoor, Inc., publicly traded (FTDR).
+- Owned by Frontdoor, Inc., publicly traded on NASDAQ as FTDR after a 2018 spinoff from ServiceMaster (Wikipedia).

 - BBB rating B (as of April 2026), historical fluctuations between B+ and C.

-- BBB complaint volume: roughly 12,500 complaints over the trailing three years, which is high in absolute terms and proportionate to customer base relative to industry peers.
+- BBB complaint volume: 14,000-plus complaints closed in the trailing three years per This Old House's review (This Old House AHS review), which is high in absolute terms and broadly proportionate to customer base relative to industry peers.

 The plan structure